More than 100 new homes to 'transform' this part of Brent

-New homes, offices and landscaped gardens gardens are to transform Neasden Lane's former Veetec Motor Group site.
+New homes, offices and landscaped gardens are to transform Neasden Lane's former Veetec Motor Group site.

 60 Neasden Lane will make way for 121 new apartments and more than 2,000 square metres of office space following Brent Council 's approval of plans.